 Our review is designed to help you maximize your score on the Radiology Physics and Safety Exam.
-StatPearls questions and articles are linked directly to American Board of Radiology® and American Osteopathic Board of Radiology® content outlines.
+StatPearls questions and articles are based on our experts review of the American Board of Radiology® and American Osteopathic Board of Radiology® topics.
 Each review course is designed to empower you to assess your knowledge and understanding of medical principles and concepts found on the Radiology Physics and Safety Exam.

-We have 165 Multiple-choice 1st, 2nd, and 3rd order questions with four detailed teaching points linked to 55 PubMed indexed review articles related to the Radiology Physics and Safety Examination.
+We have 151 Multiple-choice 1st, 2nd, and 3rd order questions with four detailed teaching points linked to 56 PubMed indexed review articles related to the Radiology Physics and Safety Examination.
 You can customize practice questions to anatomical and clinical Radiology Physics Student subject areas.
-In addition, you will have access to a 250 question pre- and post-test Radiology Physics and Safety Exam to help you target learning and identify areas that need further study.
+In addition, you will have access to a pre- and post-test Radiology Physics and Safety Exam to help you target learning and identify areas that need further study.
 Analytics and reports allow you to compare your scores to other students.

 Achieve top scores